neurosnap/starfx/docs/posts/thunks.md

 the actions being dispatched from the view as well as your global state.
 They also wield the full power of structured concurrency.

+> Endpoints are specialized thunks as you will see later in the docs

-As I've been developing these specialized thunks, I'm starting to think of them more like micro-controllers.
-Only thunks and endpoints have the ability to update state (think MVC).
+Think of thunks as micro-controllers.
+Only thunks and endpoints have the ability to update state (or a model in MVC terms).
 However, thunks are not tied to any particular view and in that way are more composable.
-Thunks can call other thunks and you have the async flow control tools from `effection` to facilitate coordination.
+Thunks can call other thunks and you have the async flow control tools from `effection` to facilitate coordination and cleanup.

 Every thunk that's created requires a unique id -- user provided string.
-This provides us with a handful of benefits:
+This provides us with some benefits:

-- User hand-labels each thunk created
+- User hand-labels each thunk
 - Better traceability
 - Easier to debug async and side-effects
 - Build abstractions off naming conventions (e.g. creating routers